jmagman/flutter-wiki/Tree-hygiene.md

 Every PR must be code-reviewed before check-in, including things like rolling a dependency.
-Getting a review means that a regular Flutter contributor (someone with commit access) has written a comment saying "LGTM" on your PR, and you have addressed all their feedback. ("LGTM" means "Looks Good To Me".)
+Getting a review means that a regular Flutter contributor (someone with commit access) has "approved" the PR in the GitHub UI.
 If nobody reviews your PR within two weeks, you can ask for a review via our [[Chat]] channels (start by asking in #hackers, saying what your patch does and providing a link).

 Code review serves many critical purposes.
 There's the obvious
 purpose: catching errors.
 Even the most experienced engineers